Data Loaders

 To use the loaders, you can import them with this line:

-from pystreamapi.loaders import csv, json, xml
+from pystreamapi.loaders import csv, json, xml, yaml

 CSV loader